 Unlawful Sexual Contact Denver Defense Attorney

 Denver’s main misdemeanor sexual assault charges for touching the breast or butt of another, are classified at C.R.S.
 18-3-404.
 Don’t be fooled that these are only misdemeanor charges.
-Non-felony sex offenses still have the potential for up to two years in the Denver County Jail, 10 years or more of Sex Offender Registration, and Sex Offender Treatment under the unreasonable SOMB canned treatment program.
+Non-felony sex offenses still have the potential for up to a year in the Denver County Jail, 10 years or more of Sex Offender Registration, and Sex Offender Treatment under the unreasonable SOMB canned treatment program.
 And, in some cases, this crime can be charged as a felony (see below).
 You will be kept from your own children and grandchildren, forced to move if you live near children, and told where you can or can’t work.
-When the government is threatening to take over your way of life, you must establish a solid defense to Unlawful Sexual Contact charges by hiring an experienced criminal defense attorney.
+When the government is threatening to take over your way of life, you must establish a solid defense to unlawful sexual contact charges by hiring an experienced criminal defense attorney.

 The Definition Of Unlawful Sexual Contact Used In Jefferson County And Adams County Courts

 Here are the specific statutory requirements your Denver criminal lawyer will need to refute and defeat a misdemeanor unlawful sexual contact charge:

 (1) Any actor who knowingly subjects a victim to any sexual contact commits Unlawful Sexual Contact if:

 - The actor knows that the victim does not consent

 - The actor knows that the victim is incapable of appraising the nature of the victim’s conduct

 - The victim is physically helpless and the actor knows that the victim is physically helpless and the victim has not consented

 - The actor has substantially impaired the victim’s power to appraise or control the victim’s conduct by employing, without the victim’s consent, any drug, intoxicant, or other means for the purpose of causing submission